kristopherkyle/L2-Annotation-Project/anno_overview.md

 You cannot insert manner adverbs (e.g., calmly) between a verb and a particle.
 - \*to give calmly `up` (RP)

+### Hyphenated words
+Hyphenated words with nouns as the root should be tagged as `JJ NN` such as `T_JJ shirt_NN`, according to the tagging guidelines (page 12).
+This is the case even if the unhyphenated version of the utterance should be tagged as `NN NN`.
+In the case of a transcribed corpus, this becomes arbitrary, but we will base our tags on how the utterance was transcribed.

 ### Proper noun `NNP` or `NN`?
 As per the Penn tagging guidelines, capitalized words should only be counted as proper nouns when clearly referring to a proper noun (e.g., March, New York Times).
 When this is unclear, tag nouns as common nouns.